The Duke of Burgundy: Title

 As lepidopterology (the study of moths and butterflies) is a theme throughout the film, the title refers to the Duke of Burgundy (Hamearis lucina) butterfly, although it is no longer known "how [it] received that name in the first place, any reasoning being lost in the mists of entomological antiquity."

 Reception

 The film received overwhelmingly positive reviews from critics.
 Review aggregator website Rotten Tomatoes reported an approval rating of 94%, based on 101 reviews, with an average rating of 8 out of 10.
 The critical consensus reads "Stylish, sensual, and smart, The Duke of Burgundy proves that erotic cinema can have genuine substance".
 At Metacritic, which assigns a weighted average score, the film has a score of 87 out of 100, indicating "Universal Acclaim" based on 24 reviews.

 The A.V.
 Club called The Duke of Burgundy the 4th best film of 2015 and the 34th best film of the 2010s.
-The Indiewire critic's poll named it the third best film of the year, and it ranked 69th in that publication's list of the best films of the decade.
+The IndieWire critic's poll named it the third best film of the year, and it ranked 69th in that publication's list of the best films of the decade.

-The film's score by Cat's Eyes also received positive attention.